wallarm/product-documentation/docs/2.16/updating-migrating/separate-postanalytics.md

 #   Updating the Separately Installed Postanalytics Module

-This instruction describes the steps to update the postanalytics module installed on a separate server.
+These instructions describe the steps to update the postanalytics module installed on a separate server.
 Postanalytics module must be updated before [updating Linux WAF packages][docs-module-update].

 ## Step 1: Add new Wallarm WAF repositories